97thCJY/CapstoneDesignDC/README.md

 ------------

-## What to Use PixiJS for and When to Use It
+## What to Use 'Project Name' for and When to Use It